gorilli-team/gorillionaire-2.0/README.md

 6. **Leveraging Monad's Unique Capabilities**: Specifically designed to take advantage of Monad's low-latency, high-throughput environment—capabilities that would be difficult to achieve on other chains.

+## 11. Team

+## Team Information & Contributions

+### Team Members & Roles

+- **Riccardo** - Security & Backend Lead
+  - Implemented secure data architecture
+  - Developed backend infrastructure
+  - Created blockchain event tracking systems
+  - Integrated 0x Swap API for trade execution

+- **Samuele** - Frontend & Authentication Lead
+  - Built responsive user interface
+  - Implemented Privy integration for secure wallet authentication
+  - Designed user experience flows
+  - Created interactive dashboard components

+- **Marco** - AI & Secure Storage Lead
+  - Developed LangChain implementation for signal generation
+  - Created AI models for data analysis
+  - Integrated Nillion Secret Vault for secure signal storage
+  - Designed AI agent interfaces

+- **Christian** - Data Visualization & Price Feed Lead
+  - Implemented price feed integrations
+  - Created interactive price visualization components
+  - Developed real-time data displays
+  - Built market trend analysis tools

+- **Paolo** - Project Lead
+  - Designed the product with the team
+  - Did market analysis
+  - Coded along with the team to provide support where needed

+### Team Reflection

+Our team's experience during the hackathon was transformative.
+While in Denver, we made a significant pivot from our original concept after receiving valuable feedback from the Monad foundation, partners, and investors.
+Being physically present in Denver proved crucial for our project's evolution, as it allowed us to rapidly iterate based on direct stakeholder input.

+One of our biggest challenges was scope management.
+Initially, we were ambitious with our feature set, but through mentorship and testing, we learned to prioritize a focused, testable MVP.
+This shift in approach allowed us to deliver a more refined product that could be easily validated by users.

+The diverse technical backgrounds of our team members enabled us to tackle complex challenges across multiple domains—from AI implementation to blockchain integration and frontend development.
+This cross-functional collaboration was essential for creating a cohesive product that addresses real user needs.

+Key takeaways from our hackathon experience include:
+- The importance of in-person collaboration for rapid iteration
+- The value of direct feedback from ecosystem stakeholders
+- The necessity of reducing scope to focus on core value propositions
+- The power of bringing together diverse technical expertise

+We leave this hackathon with not just a product, but with stronger technical skills, deeper ecosystem connections, and a clearer vision for how Gorillionaire can contribute to the Monad ecosystem.

 ## 11. License

 The project has been developed for the Monad EVM/ACCATHON.
 All the files are licensed under the [MIT License](./LICENSE).
 We reserve the rights to change the license for further production deployment of the entire project.